syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/Dealing-with-SuggestionBox.md

 ---
 layout : post
-title : Suggestionbox Placement in Syncfusion SfComboBox control for Xamarin.Android description : Learn how to place the Suggestion Box in SfComboBox platform : Xamarin.Android control : ComboBox documentation : ug
+title : Dealing with Suggestion Box in Xamarin.Android ComboBox Control | Syncfusion description : Learn here all about dealing with suggestion box in Syncfusion Essential Xamarin.Android ComboBox control, its elements, and more. platform : Xamarin.Android control : ComboBox documentation : ug
 ---

-# Dealing with suggestion box
+# Dealing with suggestion box in Xamarin.Android ComboBox
 In the combobox control, the DropDown Box can placed in the following two positions:

 * Bottom